 Towards the end of this century, climate change is expected to increase significantly both the growth and production of Finnish forests, as well as carbon sequestration and carbon stocks in the tree biomass.
 The increase will be larger in the north.
 Increased tree litter inputs will lead to increased carbon sequestration in forest soils as well.
 However, lowered soil water levels caused by increased evapotranspiration may, together with increased temperatures, lead to increased carbon losses from nitrogen-rich organic forest soils.
 With respect to the main tree species, especially birch (Betula pendula, B. pubescens), it is expected to increase its share of the growing stock.
 In contrast, Norway spruce (Picea abies) is expected to suffer from drought in southern Finland on sites with low water-holding capacity.
-In southern Finland, the natural regeneration.
+In southern Finland, the natural regeneration of forests may become more difficult due to increased competition from ground vegetation.
 Drought episodes in early summer can be harmful for the germination of tree seeds and planting of seedlings, especially in the south.